 5. Cross-tenant exposure through application-layer filters

 Tenant filtering enforced at the application layer (a WHERE clause every developer remembers to add) is one mistake away from cross-tenant leakage.
-The Moltbook database that leaked 1.5 million OpenClaw agent API tokens is a public-record example; the smaller versions of the same failure happen inside enterprises every quarter and rarely get reported because they are caught internally.
+Public incidents have exposed millions of agent API tokens through this pattern; the smaller versions of the same failure happen inside enterprises every quarter and rarely get reported because they are caught internally.

 The fix is database-layer tenant scoping.
 Row-level security, per-tenant schemas, per-tenant databases.
 The test on the vendor: ask what would happen if a developer forgot the tenant filter on a query.
 The right answer is “the query would return nothing” or “the query would fail.”
 The wrong answer is “our code review catches that.”